InCountry logo

 1. Only two hash functions are supported: sha256 and dtkSha256.

-2. When appending a static text string to the redacted value consider the length of the field and adjust the length of the redacted value accordingly.
+4. When appending a static text string to the redacted value consider the length of the field and adjust the length of the redacted value accordingly.

-Selecting hash functions for PROTECTED fields inline
+Selecting hash functions for protected fields inline

-You can select or change hash functions for PROTECTED fields inline when viewing the list of such fields for a specific Salesforce object.
+You can select or change hash functions for protected fields inline when viewing the list of such fields for a specific Salesforce object.

-1. On the list with PROTECTED fields, locate the field for which you want to change the hash function.
+1. On the list with protected fields, locate the field for which you want to change the hash function.

 2. Hover over the field with the hash function.